SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ### This is a required sub-chunk

-files without an "igen" sub-chunk are "Structurally Unsound."
+files without an `igen` sub-chunk are "Structurally Unsound."

 * * *

-## 7.10 "shdr" sub-chunk
+## 7.10 `shdr` sub-chunk

-The shdr sub-chunk contains the headers for the sample data.
+The `shdr` sub-chunk contains the headers for the sample data.

 It is a multiple of 46 bytes.

-### achSampleName Changes
+### `achSampleName` Changes

-- In SoundFont® 2.04, achSampleName must be an ASCII string.
+- In legacy SF2.04, `achSampleName` must be an ASCII string.
 - Now, UTF-8 replaces ASCII, allowing more characters to be written.

 ### Sample Rate Limit Changes

-- In SFe, sample rates (dwSampleRate) are stored as a 32-bit integer.
-This is the same behavior as seen in the legacy SoundFont® 2.04 format.
+- In SFe, sample rates (`dwSampleRate`) are stored as a 32-bit integer.
+This is the same behavior as seen in the legacy SF2.04 format.
 This results in a theoretical maximum sample rate of 4,294,967,295 Hz.
-- In the legacy SoundFont® 2.04 specification, E-mu suggested that sample rates of below 400 Hz or above 50,000 Hz should be avoided as some legacy hardware platforms may not be able to reproduce these sounds.
+- In the legacy SF2.04 specification, E-mu suggested that sample rates of below 400 Hz or above 50,000 Hz should be avoided as some legacy hardware platforms may not be able to reproduce these sounds.
 This is not a limitation of the specification, but rather a limitation of legacy sound cards.
-- Despite this, Creative did not use 16-bit integers for sample rate in SF 2.04.
+- Despite this, Creative did not use 16-bit integers for sample rate in legacy SF2.04.
 It is thus safe to use sample rates in excess of 50,000 Hz.
 If a sample rate of below 400 Hz or above 50,000 Hz is encountered, no attempt should be made to change the sample rate.
 - A zero sample rate should be reset.

-### sfSampleType and Werner SF3
+### `sfSampleType` and SFe Compression

-Bit 4 of "sfSampleType" is reserved for Werner SF3 usage.
+Bit 4 of `sfSampleType` is reserved for SFe Compression usage.

-- Read the draft Werner SF3 specification for information!
+- Read the SFe Compression specification!
-- This specification is available at: [SoundFont3Format · FluidSynth/fluidsynth Wiki (GitHub.com)](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format)
-- Once the Werner SF3 specification is finalised, it will be included as part of the SFe specification documents.

-The "sfSampleType" enum is two bytes in length.
+The `sfSampleType` enum is two bytes in length.

 ### This is a required sub-chunk

-Files without a "shdr" sub-chunk are "Structurally Unsound."
+Files without a `shdr` sub-chunk are "Structurally Unsound."

 # Section 8: Enumerators

 ## 8.1.1 Kinds of generator enums

-These are identical to SoundFont® 2.04.
+These are identical to legacy SF2.04.

 * * *

 ## 8.1.2/3 Generator enums definitions

-The Generator Enums used in SFe version 4.0, are the same as the SoundFont® 2.04 standard.
-SFe version 4.1 will include an overhaul of the modulator system, including new enums.
+The Generator Enums used in SFe 4.0, are the same as the legacy SF2.04 standard.
+SFe 4.1 will include an overhaul of the modulator system, including new enums.

 * * *

 ## 8.2.1 Source enum controller palettes

-These are identical to SoundFont® 2.04.
+These are identical to legacy SF2.04.

 * * *

 ## 8.2.2-3 Source Directions and Polarities

-These are identical to SoundFont® 2.04.
+These are identical to legacy SF2.04.

 * * *

 ## 8.2.4 Source Types

-In SoundFont® 2.04, there are four sources.
+In legacy SF2.04, there are four sources.

 * * *

 ## 8.3 Modulator transform enums

-These are identical to SoundFont® 2.04 in SFe version 4.0, but SFe version 4.1 will include an overhaul of the modulator system, including new enums.
+These are identical to legacy SF2.04 in SFe 4.0, but SFe 4.1 will include an overhaul of the modulator system, including new enums.

 * * *

 ## 8.4.1-4 Default modulators 1-4

-These have been removed, and no longer exist in SFe version 4.0, but the default modulator definition will be allowed in SFe version 4.1.
+These have been removed, and no longer exist in SFe 4.0, but the default modulator definition will be allowed in SFe 4.1.

 * * *

 ## 8.4.5-10 Default modulators 5-10

-These are identical to SoundFont® 2.04.
+These are identical to legacy SF2.04.

 * * *

 ## 8.5 Precedence, Absolute/Relative Values and Preset Level Availability of Generators.

-The rules for precedence and absolute/relative values are identical to SoundFont® 2.04.
+The rules for precedence and absolute/relative values are identical to legacy SF2.04.

 # Section 9: Parameters and synthesis model

-## 9.1 SFe version 4 synthesis model
+## 9.1 SFe 4 synthesis model

-In SFe, the synthesis model will have massive improvements compared to the EMU8000-based synthesis model of SoundFont® 2.04 and Werner SF3 over time.
-Currently, it is identical to the synthesis model of SoundFont® 2.04, but version 4.1 will add the first improvements.
+In SFe, the synthesis model will have massive improvements compared to the EMU8000-based synthesis model of legacy SF2.04 and Werner SF3 over time.
+Currently, it is identical to the synthesis model of legacy SF2.04, but 4.1 will add the first improvements.

+A version of SFe in the far future will have a programmable synthesis model.

 * * *

 ## 9.1.1 Sample-based oscillator

-The method of operation is identical to SoundFont® 2.04.
+The method of operation is identical to legacy SF2.04.

 * * *

 ## 9.1.2 Sample looping

-The method of operation is identical to SoundFont® 2.04, but different types of looping will be added in a future version of SFe.
+The method of operation is identical to legacy SF2.04, but different types of looping will be added in SFe 4.2.

 * * *

 ## 9.1.3 Filters

-The method of operation is identical to SoundFont® 2.04, but different types of filters will be added in SFe version 4.1.
+The method of operation is identical to legacy SF2.04, but different types of filters will be added in SFe 4.1.

 * * *

 ## 9.1.4 Final gain amplifier

-The method of operation is identical to SoundFont® 2.04.
+The method of operation is identical to legacy SF2.04.

 * * *

 ## 9.1.5 Effects Sends

-The method of operation is identical to SoundFont® 2.04, but the chorus and reverb effects will be replaceable with different versions starting with SFe version 4.1.
+The method of operation is identical to legacy SF2.04, but the chorus and reverb effects will be replaceable with different versions starting with SFe 4.1.

 * * *

 ## 9.1.6 Low Frequency Oscillators (LFOs)

-There are two LFOs, which work in the same way as SoundFont® 2.04.
+There are two LFOs, which work in the same way as legacy SF2.04.

 * * *

 ## 9.1.7 Envelope Generators

-There are two envelope generators which work in the same way as SoundFont® 2.04.
+There are two envelope generators which work in the same way as legacy SF2.04.

 * * *